WMCAlliance/RoyalCommands/README.markdown

 ![RoyalCommands](https://www.spigotmc.org/attachments/royalcommandslogo-big-png.21832/)

 RoyalCommands is a general plugin with lots of commands.
-Yeah, that's my description.
+Yeah, that's the description.
 Go look at the [BukkitDev](http://dev.bukkit.org/server-mods/royalcommands) if you want a better one.

 RoyalCommands is coded in IntelliJ with the following libraries: